alexpeterhall/quotes/quotes.md

 "A gentle answer turns away wrath, but harsh words turns up anger." - Proverbs 15:1 "For every minute you remain angry, you give up sixty seconds of peace of mind." - Ralph Waldo Emerson "And why should we feel anger at the world?
-As if the world would notice!" - Euripides Sometimes the only thing you can control is your behavior and attitude. - 13 Things Mentally Strong People Don't Do "A man is about as big as the things that make him angry." - Sir Winston Churchill "Keep this thought handy when you feel a fit of rage coming on -- it isn't manly to be enraged.
+As if the world would notice!" - Euripides "Sometimes the only thing you can control is your behavior and attitude." - 13 Things Mentally Strong People Don't Do "A man is about as big as the things that make him angry." - Sir Winston Churchill "Keep this thought handy when you feel a fit of rage coming on -- it isn't manly to be enraged.
 Rather, gentleness and civility are more human, and therefore manlier.
 A real man doesn't give way to anger and discontent, and such a person has strength, courage, and endurance - unlike the angry and complaining.
 The nearer a man comes to a calm mind, the closer he is to strength." - Marcus Aurelius
 "When someone gets mad at you, de-escalate.
 When you feel yourself getting spun up, detach." - Jocko Willink